Lovingkindness

 One way to contact the sacred is to connect to the love in your heart.
 Loving-kindness is a Buddhist spiritual tradition that invokes friendliness and love - which can grow with daily practice.

-Loving-kindness is concerned with the genuine happiness of others.
+Lovingkindness is concerned with the genuine happiness of others.
 And so, depending upon the situation, it is not always appropriate to be "nice."
-If a person in your life is behaving badly it is not appropriate to enable their destructive behaviour.
+If a person in your life is acting destructively, it is inappropriate to enable their destructive behaviour.

-Sometimes, in the best interest of another's growth, a difficult person will need to be told things they do not want to hear, and be shown that what they are doing is not okay.
+Sometimes, in the best interest of another's growth, a difficult person might need to be told things they do not want to hear and shown that what they are doing is not okay.

-When it is not possible to reason with someone who is mired in ego dysfunction, you can practice loving-kindness internally in the meditation process below.
+When it is impossible to reason with someone mired in ego dysfunction, you can practice loving-kindness internally in the meditation process below.
 This practice can help relieve guilt, worry, fear, anger and sadness.

 Cultivating Loving-Kindness

-Note: There is no need to initially feel loving or kind during this practice.
-Meditate upon your intention to experience more love, however weak or strong it may presently be.
-In this loving-kindness practice, you will be watering the seeds of your good intentions.
+Note: There is no need to feel loving or kind during this practice initially.
+Meditate upon your intention to experience more love.
+However weak or strong it may presently be.
+You will water the seeds of your good intentions in this lovingkindness practice.

 Loving Yourself

-Loving-kindness is first practiced towards yourself, since you cannot love others without loving yourself first.
+Loving-kindness is first practiced toward yourself since you cannot love others without loving yourself first.
 Gently close your eyes and begin with a few deep breaths.
-Check in with yourself physically, emotionally, mentally to see how you need to love yourself.
+Check in with yourself physically, emotionally, and mentally to see how you need to love yourself.

-In your loving-kindness meditation, choose specific words and phrases that evoke a "boundless warm-hearted feeling" for yourself.
+Choose specific words and phrases that evoke a "boundless warm-hearted feeling" for yourself in your loving-kindness meditation.
 Sitting quietly, repeat, slowly and steadily, the following or similar phrases that feel right for you:

 Repeat